PGCert Advanced Specialist Training in Emergency Medicine / Overview

 UK/EU students (per annum): £4,800

 For students with support from the Pharmacy Department, tuition fees will be paid in full for this course by Health Education North West.
-This is as part of a funding initiative to develop the role of pharmacists in the Emergency Department.
+This is as part of a funding initiative to develop the role of pharmacists in the emergency department and in urgent care.

-In addition, there is some additional funding available for Acute Trusts to backfill for student time for undertaking the PGCert.
+There is also some additional funding available for acute trusts to backfill for student time for undertaking the PGCert.